 Carbon Monoxide Poisoning

 According to the U.S. government, there are at least 15 carbon monoxide poisoning incidents related to propane or natural gas in the country.
-This might not seem like a big number, but it tells that carbon monoxide positioning is a real possibility when using propane heaters.
+This might not seem like a big number, but it tells that carbon monoxide positioning from propane heaters is a real possibility when using propane heaters.